juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

 ### Tagging process

-The directory 'C:\Temp\Metadata-tagging' on the Scanning Workstation has been set aside as the working directory for the metadata tagging process.
+The directory 'C:\Temp\Metadata-tagging' on the Scanning Workstation has been set aside as the <i>working directory</i> for the metadata tagging process.

 1. Begin by copying he following required files to C:\Temp\Metadata-tagging:
     - CSV metadata file generated from the PDB